Mont Dauphin

 From the tip of Bastion Royal, the center of the three bastions, you can see most of the northern defenses.from the other two bastions at either flank, both demi-lunes, the advance work in front of the western bastion, and the bastion du front which is forward of the eastern demi-lune.
 The earthwork inside the Bastion Royal has to be a cavalier, designed so that the bastion can be defensible even if the wall is breached.

 Now we have gone back outside the fortress and looked in.
 The traverse is designed to protect infantry on the covered way from enfilade fire.
 It is also designed to be used as a fighting platform, and men can move around it with ease through a chicane.
-Next we will walk to the left, around the Bastion du Front Avance.
+Next we will walk around the Bastion du Front Avance.

 Vauban's outworks in this area include not only the Demi-lune de Berry between the Bastion Royal and the Bastion Dauphin but also a counterguard in front of the Bastion Dauphin.